 Panoramic radiography is a two-dimensional dental x-ray that captures the entire mouth in a single image, including the teeth, upper and lower jaws, and surrounding structures and tissues.
 It produces a flat representation of the jaw's curved structure, making it easier to analyze each part of the mouth.

-Panoramic x-rays are often performed by dentists in everyday practice and may be used to help plan treatments for dentures, braces, extractions and implants.
+Panoramic x-rays are often performed by dentist in everyday practice and may be used to help plan treatments for dentures, braces, extractions and implants.

 Soft Tissue Lasers

-At Orangeville Dental Centre, our dentists use lasers to deliver light energy to cut soft tissues for gum contouring, gum crown lengthening, biopses, hemostatis and apthous ulcer treatment.
+At Orangeville Dental Centre, our dentist use lasers to deliver light energy to cut soft tissues for gum contouring, gum crown lengthening, biopses, hemostatis and apthous ulcer treatment.

-Lasers allow our dentists to perform procedures with less pain and fewer medical interventions.
+Lasers allow our dentist to perform procedures with less pain and fewer medical interventions.
 Overall, this means that patients are much more comfortable both during and after treatment.

 An intraoral camera can scan the mouth to capture three-dimensional dental images in minutes.
 It is a tiny camera located at the end of a wand that is used to take pictures of your teeth during an examination.